The Team

 Dr. Peter Crockford

-I am an Assistant professor in the Department of Earth Sciences at Carleton University and a guest investigator at Woods Hole Oceanographic Institution (WHOI).
+I am an Associate Professor in the Department of Earth Sciences at Carleton University and a guest investigator at Woods Hole Oceanographic Institution (WHOI).

 Sabs Wimmer (Ph.D candidate).
 I received my M.Sc. from the University of Vienna, where I studied Paleoproterozoic snowball Earth glaciations and their interbedded iron formations in South Africa.
 My current research focuses on tracing environmental change through a systems approach across Earth's Great Oxidation.
 I aim to improve our knowledge of the function and response of early life to paleoclimates and changes in Earth's chemical composition.